 Exporting scrap metals to China, Malaysia or Indonesia?
 You’ve got to think about quality

-Metal Recycling: Will digitalisation solve key industry challenges?
+Metal Recycling: Will digitalization solve key industry challenges?

 The global metal recycling industry is growing at an unprecedented rate.
-Is digitalisation the answer to key industry challenges?
+Is digitalization the answer to key industry challenges?